punchupworld/sheethuahua/docs/index.md

     details: Got your own rules?
 Write a function to transform CSV value as needed.
   - icon: 🔄
     title: Convert Back and Forth
-    details: CSV to JS data and vice versa.
-Using a single defined schema.
+    details: CSV to JavaScript data and vice versa, using the same schema.
 ---

 <br/>